psyraxaus/Prosim2GSX/to-do/catering-door-fix-implementation.md

   - Door opening loop issue has been completely resolved
   - Improved resilience against rapid state changes

-- **Phase 3**: 🔜 PLANNED
+- **Phase 3**: ✅ COMPLETED
-  - Enhance logging for door operations
+  - Enhanced logging for door operations
-  - Implement explicit door state initialization
+  - Implemented explicit door state initialization

 ## Conclusion

 This implementation plan addresses the catering door opening issue by fixing the root causes and adding safeguards to prevent similar issues in the future.
-The phased approach allows for incremental improvements while ensuring that the most critical issues are addressed first.
+The phased approach allowed for incremental improvements while ensuring that the most critical issues were addressed first.

-Phases 1 and 2 have been successfully implemented, resolving the immediate issue with the door opening loop and enhancing the robustness of the door handling system.
-Phase 3 is planned to further improve diagnostics and initialization to prevent similar issues in the future.
+All three phases have been successfully implemented, completely resolving the catering door issue:

+1. Phase 1 fixed the immediate issue by removing automatic door opening and implementing toggle state tracking.
+2. Phase 2 enhanced robustness with state verification, dynamic toggle-to-door mapping, circuit breaker protection, and service-aware door management.
+3. Phase 3 improved diagnostics with enhanced logging and explicit door state initialization.

+The door handling system is now more robust, better documented, and provides improved diagnostics for troubleshooting.
+The system adapts to different airline configurations automatically and prevents rapid door state changes that could lead to loops or inconsistent states.